 In the event of a fire or flood at the premises, emergency services may be reluctant to enter a building to deal with the situation because of doubt over what chemicals are stored on site and how safely they are stored.
 By keeping accurate and up-to-date chemical storage records, your team should be well aware of the level and types of chemical stored on site and should be able to pass such relevant information onto an emergency response team.

 Insufficient or incomplete chemical storage records could delay discovering the source of an incident in the workplace at the centre of an insurance claim such as a fire or an explosion.
 Chemical storage records are necessary to rule out improper storage as a reason behind a chemical incident.
-Chemical storage records will also be critical in refuting any health allegations from employees.
+Neglecting to keep up-to-date chemical storage records will invalidate most insurance policies, which can result in hefty fines.
+Comprehensive records of safe chemical storage practices can be critical in refuting any health allegations due to chemical exposure from employees.

 Enjoy special offers, be the first to know about product upgrades and changes in safety storage laws and guidelines.